Myobu-Guardians/myobu-cloud-client/README.md

 ### Voting power

 Get the user's voting power.
-The voting power is the weighted balance of the user's staked MYOBU token.
+The voting power is the weighted balance of the user's staked MYOBU token (on both ETH and BNB).

 ```typescript
 const walletAddress = "0x1234567890";